-Especially since the COVID-19 pandemic, reaching healthcare providers by email has become increasingly difficult.
-Unscrupulous vendors of personal protective equipment (PPE), often overseas vendors with little understanding of proper email marketing techniques, launched a constant spew of spam email to physicians, PAs, NPs, and others desperate for PPE.
+And COVID-19 has pushed things to the breaking point.
+While email remains one of the best channels for professional marketing, reaching healthcare providers by email has become increasingly difficult since the beginning of the pandemic.
+Vendors of personal protective equipment (PPE), often overseas vendors with little understanding of proper email marketing techniques, launched a constant spew of spam email to physicians, PAs, NPs, and others desperate for PPE.
 According to reports from CarePrecise partners and customers, as many as thirty spam messages per physician were filtered every day for months, protecting clinicians from stress and wasted time.
 Still, many got through, angering practitioners and causing further tightening of spam filters.
 (Note that CarePrecise is careful to vet email buyers by checking the IP address of their inquiries, and running WHOIS and reputation checks against the IP and message domain.
 We do not want to participate in spamming.)

 Even before the pandemic-related tightening – much of it automated, and not under human control – email servers hosting medical email systems were working to reduce vendor email to clinicians.
 The filters "learn," programmed to adapt as email traffic changes.
 With fewer spammy emails in the flow, the healthcare community can expect deliverability of legitimate marketing email to increase, perhaps back to previous levels.
 For now, email marketing to healthcare providers is a unique challenge.
 (Apple's new Mail Privacy Protection and Hide My Email schemes are also going to gum up the works.
 Read here about this new issue in email marketing.)